 Authority Magazine asked me what are 5 Tweaks for Better Health and Fitness

-I’m linking the entire article, but wanted to include a short section for your quick read.
+The above link is for the entire article, but wanted to include a short section for your quick read.
 I hope you find the information helpful.

 A Summary of Dr. Len’s 5 Tweaks for Better Health and Fitness:

 Eat Right — Train Smart is my simple motto that encompasses two basic laws of health and fitness!

 It’s NOT what you eat — it’s what your body absorbs and eliminates!

 At about age 35, everyone starts to lose about a half-a-pound of lean muscle a year.

 That being said, here are 5 health and fitness tweaks for better results.

 Good health and fitness begins with Diet and Digestion.